 Allocated and accumulated vacation time is based upon IECC's employee classifications:

-1. Exempt (Administrative & Professional Non-Faculty Employees)

-Each full-time administrative and professional non-faculty exempt employee shall earn 20 vacation days per year.
-Administrative and professional non-faculty exempt employees may accumulate no more than 40 paid vacation days.
+1. Exempt (Administrative & Professional Non-Faculty Employees) Full-time employees in this classification earn 20 vacation days per year and may accumulate no more than 40 paid vacation days.

 2. Non-Exempt (Administrative & Professional Non-Faculty Employees)